clcain/passgen/README.md

 # passgen

+A command line secure password generator with cusomizable options.

 ## Installation

-Run the installation script to create symlink.
+Run the installation script to create a symlink.
 ```
 bash install.sh
 ```